rubyclerks/rubyclerks.github.io/_posts/2014-12-05-in-production.md

 - better search/view for what is online and only showing products with stock online.
 - completely extenalized independent xx_cerks, for printing/accounting cane be plugged.
 Also gives extension developers a start on how to
 - off course lots and lots of "little" things, one of which just comes to mind: ssl config option
+- confirmation and other mails with admin buttons to resend

 I did go over the spree migration again for the second shop, but the payment is still open (we use bank transfer)